Everybody's heard of probiotics — and probably about their health benefits!

 Keeping that balance can support overall immune health and even help relieve occasional stomach discomfort.

-Probiotics are found fermented foods like sauerkraut, kimchi, pickles, kefir, yogurt, and kombucha.
+Probiotics are found in fermented foods like sauerkraut, kimchi, pickles, kefir, yogurt and kombucha.
 When foods are fermented, the result is this good bacteria.
-"I often recommend that people add at least one fermented food to their diets every day," says Keri, "and it’s really easy to do."
+"I often recommend that people add at least one fermented food to their diets every day," says Keri, "and it's really easy to do."

 And she proved it by giving us an example for every meal!

 BREAKFAST: "You could easily add kefir or yogurt to a smoothie, but I really like to do a bowl of greens topped with a fried egg and kimchi," says Keri.
 "Kimchi is a Korean dish made from salted and fermented cabbage and sometimes other veggies and it's got a sort of salty and sour and spicy flavor that gives a nice kick to this dish."

 LUNCH: "I like a salad with a super simple apple cider vinegar dressing.
 You just mix apple cider vinegar with olive oil and a drop of Dijon," she says.

 SNACK: "Yogurt with raspberries or chia seeds is great, or even olives with parmesan cheese," Keri says.